 Special characters and fonts

 After taking out logos, special fonts, characters, and art, you may look at your resume and think it's a little dull.
 Never fear, as there are ways to make a more creative resume layout without damaging your chances of landing an interview.

 First look at your main title.
 Your name, targeted position, and contact information should be prominently displayed at the top.
 Play around with the lettering, while keeping the font basic.

-Add a border to the outside of document to help “contain” the content.
+Add a border to the outside of the document to help “contain” the content.

 Format job titles and positions with bold or italics.

 Make sure each section should have a header.